 We also send your weight, drag number and the rolling resistance among other things.
 From there, the trainer works out the resistance.

 The other possibility, particularly if you seem to be going way too slow, is you have one of the settings wrong.
 Sometimes it’s something as simple as a person thinking they’ve added their weight in pounds but they’re actually using KG.

-If all your settings are correct in FulGaz, we recommend doing a spindown before riding again.
+If all your settings are correct in FulGaz, we recommend doing a 'spindown' before riding again.
 This is usually the cause of "it doesn't feel right" issues.
 You perform a 'spindown' in your trainer manufacturer hardware application.

 IMPORTANT NOTE ON SPINDOWNS AND CALIBRATION